Find out what bad things happen when content production isn’t treated with the respect it deserves. Then, learn what to do about it.

 Liam is Founder of Lagom Strategy, a UK consultancy specialising in digital user research and sustainable content strategy.

-He has led content strategy work for many organisations including the Royal Air Force, UK Department of Health, the Australian Royal Flying Doctor Service and Vodafone Australia.
+He has led content strategy work for many organisations including the Royal Air Force, Health Education England, University of New South Wales, University of Technology Sydney, UK Department of Health and Social Care, UK Parliament, and the UK Foreign Office.

 Liam also has a Masters degree in Web Journalism.